Category - Boilers

 Now you can bleed the radiators.
 Open up the valves on all radiators throughout your home, starting with the ones on the top floor to make the water drain out faster.
 Wait around 10-15 minutes before opening the valves downstairs.

-Return to the radiator you attached the hosepipe to and open up the valve, the water will begin to drain out of your central heating system.
+Return to the radiator you attached the hosepipe to and open up the valve.
+The water will begin to drain out of your central heating system.
 This can take up to an hour, depending on the system you have.

 • Complete the process